riteshgaur/Resume_Bootstrap/readme.md

 Resume_Bootstrap_Page

-A Simple, colorful, easy to use resume/cv template designed with bootstrap.
+A Simple, colorful, easy to use resume/cv template designed with bootstrap 3.